 My mother loved the laughter and singing and talking of a family gathering, although she couldn't talk herself.
 When she was tired, she'd fall asleep in her wheelchair.
 We gauged her return based on when we thought her clothes would need changing - usually after the main meal.
 It worked out really well.

 If they can't attend: In cases where the parent is too far gone to be able to leave a nursing home or hospital at Christmastime, take Christmas to them.
 Arrange for a group of you to carol them in their room as one of your activities.
 Take Christmas stories, photos, and gifts to them.
 (Make sure you write their name on any gift in indelible ink.)
 If you are from out of town, visit again just before you leave.
 You never know whether you'll be able to see them again.

 Hosting Parties Yourself

 When you host, plan ahead.
 How many and whom will you invite?
 What will you need?
 Who will do what and stay where?
 My sister used to try to do everything herself, but it was way too much work.
-Our family is the kind that doesn't care so much about formal dinners anyway - some of our best moments have been talking, singing, joking, while helping out in the kitchen.
+Our family is the kind that doesn't care so much about formal dinners anyway—some of our best moments have been talking, singing, and joking while helping out in the kitchen.
 Leave space in your plans for group activities and on-your-own time.

-Something many hosts don't do is to plan ahead to avert problems:
+Something many hosts don't do is plan ahead to avert problems:

 - What is most important to you about the gathering?

-You'll want to include in your planning that most important thing, and prevention measures for what you don't want.
+You'll want to include in your planning the most important thing, and prevention measures for what you don't want.
 Do you want peace and harmony?
 Help with meals or sharing costs?
 Some kind of informal or formal ceremony?
-How will you handle gift giving?
+How will you handle gift-giving?